 Mix two pounds of flour, dried and well-sifted, with a pound of powdered sugar, three ounces of candied citron and orange peel cut into dice, and half a pound of caraway comfits; mix these with half a pound of butter melted in a saucepan.

-Shortbread's history goes back to the sixteenth century and Mary, Queen of Scots.
-Queen Mary of Scotland enjoyed eating Petticoat Tails flavored with caraway seeds, a traditional shortbread cookie that's baked as a round shortbread and then cut into triangular shaped wedges.
+The history of shortbread goes back to the sixteenth century and Mary, Queen of Scots.
+It seems that Queen Mary of Scotland enjoyed eating Petticoat Tails flavored with caraway seeds, a traditional shortbread cookie that's baked as a round shortbread and then cut into triangular shaped wedges.

 The wedges were called Petticoat Tails because their shape resembles the triangular fabric pieces used to make women's petticoats during the Elizabethan Era.

-Traditional Scottish shortbreads were also made in individual round-style cookies known as shortbread rounds, and rectangular slabs were cut into thin pieces known as shortbread fingers.
+Traditional Scottish shortbread was also made in individual round-style cookies known as shortbread rounds, and rectangular slabs were cut into thin pieces known as shortbread fingers, or bars.

 Shortbread was traditionally made with fresh butter and ground oatmeal, but eventually fine flours were used.
 Small comfit candies and thin slices of candied orange and lemon peel were added when it was served at Christmas and New Year feasts.
 A sprinkle of caraway seeds was customary.

-Since its recipe ingredients were expensive for all but the rich, shortbread was a considered luxurious treat served mainly at Christmas, Scottish Hogmanay (New Years Eve), and on special family occasions like weddings and birthdays.
+Since its ingredients were expensive for all but the rich, shortbread was a considered luxurious treat served mainly at Christmas time, Scottish Hogmanay (New Years Eve), and on special family occasions such as weddings and birthdays.

-Shortbread's name came into being because Scottish bakers classed short-cookies as "bread" to avoid paying the tax placed on cookies.
+Shortbread's name came into being because Scottish bakers classed short-cookies as "bread" to avoid paying the baker's tax placed on cookies and pastries.

 for any occasion year-round, not just for serving at New Years and Christmas time.